- Subject area: Medicine

 All clinical placements should give you the opportunity to:

-- talk to patients, examine them and record your findings and conclusions;
+- talk to patients, examine them and record your findings and conclusions

-- observe different areas of medical practice and learn about common problems within each;
+- observe different areas of medical practice and learn about common problems within each

-- record what you have seen, look up and ask about things you don’t understand;
+- record what you have seen, look up and ask about things you don’t understand

-- contribute to weekly case based discussion;
+- contribute to weekly case-based discussion

 - present cases to more senior members of staff.

-During years 3 and 4 you will spend time on extended clinical placements, all around Wales.
-Each Clinical Placement Block is 10 weeks and will consist of bookend weeks lead by Cardiff University, teaching will be delivered from either Heath Campus (UHW) or University Hospital Llandough (UHL).
+During Years 3 and 4 you will spend time on extended clinical placements, all around Wales.
+Each Clinical Placement Block is eight weeks and will consist of bookend weeks led by Cardiff University.
+Teaching will be delivered from either Heath Park Campus (UHW) or University Hospital Llandough (UHL).